alexhsamuel/pytime/writeup.md

 - Prefer UTC for stored times.

   Store UTC times whenever you wish to represent when an event happened, for example timestamps of log events or transactions.

+- Use localized time objects.

+  In almost all cases, use explicitly localized times.
+If the entire application uses UTC only, and never converts to other time zones, this is optional, but still recommended for clarity.

 - Use RFC 3339 formatting.

   The point of standards is that everyone should use them, despite personal preference.
 This makes life easier for everyone.

-- Use localized times in UIs.
+- Use time zone- and locale-aware times in UIs.

-  Nontechnical users expect localized times formatted to their language- and culture-specific conventions.
+  Nontechnical users expect localized times presented in their local time zones and formatted to their language- and culture-specific conventions.

 - Don't use times to represent dates.